appgate/appgate-autoscale/README.md

-_this is based on version 5.1_
+_this is based on version 5.4_
+# Auto-Scaling Appgate Gateways on Cloud Platforms

 All major cloud platforms provide means of auto-scaling instances using configurable policies.
-It is possible to create a fully auto-scaled deployment of AppGate Gateways on any given site using the features described here.
+It is possible to create a fully auto-scaled deployment of Appgate Gateways on any given site using the features described here.

 For example, we can configure a site to auto-scale gateways based on memory or CPU usage.
 It is also possible to use auto-scaling to just aid in automating deployment of gateways with a fixed number of gateways per site.